WangY18/ToolpathConsistency/README.md

 Please cite the following reference:

 ```
 Wang Y, Hu C, Li Z, et al. On the consistency of path smoothing and trajectory planning in CNC machining: a surface-centric evaluation[J].
-Robotics and Computer-Integrated Manufacturing, 2024.
-(Accepted)
+Robotics and Computer-Integrated Manufacturing, 2025, 92: 102873.
 ```

 or in BiBTeX: